chemag/metiq/README.md

 The output is composed of 2 lines and a data file (CSV format):

 * 1. The first line shows the A/V sync, using the traditional approach (positive values if the audio is earlier than it should be, and negative values if the audio is later than it should be).
 In this case the A/V sync is +17 ms (positive, so the audio is slightly earlier than it should be), which is in the "very good" range.
-We also provide the standard deviation, and the number of correct samples that he analyzer used to calculate the statistics (20 in this case).
+We also provide the standard deviation, and the number of correct samples that the parser used to calculate the statistics (20 in this case).

 * 2. The second line shows the video smoothness measurement, composed of 5x statistics.
 The first 2x are the mode and standard deviation of the difference between the read frame number and the actual video frame number.
 The exact mode value is not very important, as it depends on the start of the video.
 If your capture starts e.g. around frame 93, the mode should be 93.
 The interesting number is the standard deviation.
 It tells you how smooth was the video.
 The other 3x statistics describe, from all the frames in the video file, the following ratios:
 * 2.1. `ok_ratio`: ratio of video frames that were read correctly and were matched exactly to the actual frame number in the file (`ok_ratio`, 95% in this case),
 * 2.2. `sok_ratio`: ratio of video frames that were read correctly and were matched almost exactly (with a 0.5 frame difference) to the actual frame number in the file (`sok_ratio`, 98% in this case),
 * 2.3. `nok_ratio`: ratio of video frames that were read correctly, but were not close to the expected frame number in the file (`nok_ratio`, 2% in this case), and
-* 2.4. `unknown_ratio`: ratio of video frames that were not read correctly, due to the analyzer either not recognizing the fiducial markers, or being able to undo bit block errors in the Gray code -- 2.2% in this case).
+* 2.4. `unknown_ratio`: ratio of video frames that were not read correctly, due to the parser either not recognizing the fiducial markers, or being able to undo bit block errors in the Gray code -- 2.2% in this case).
 The `unknown_ratio` is also a measurement of the quality of the video path (e.g. position of the camera, etc.).
 In this case, 95% of the video frames had the expected frame number.

-* 3. The CSV file contains a full dump of what the analyzer saw in the video.
+* 3. The CSV file contains a full dump of what the parser saw in the video.
 For example, in our 30-to-60 fps minterpolate file, we see:

 ```
 $ csvlook /tmp/distorted.csv